jaqmol/teth/README.md

 - `<initial-state>` is an object literal representing the full initial state of the complete application.

+`cestre.get() -> <stateFn>` get the state function of the centralised state tree.

+- `<stateFn>` The state function allows to express interest to retrieve or mutate a state model ...

 `stateFn(<key-path-a>, <key-path-b>, ...)` create **T** middleware that hands over the state specified by the provided keypaths.

 - `<key-path-a>, <key-path-b>, ...` one or many key paths, which resolve to models inside the state tree.
-The handler function will be called with:
+The handler of the function definition will be called with:
   1. the original `<message>` as the first argument
   2. all state models as following arguments